coverbeck/dcc-ops/README.md

 ### To Do

-* should use a reference rather than checkin the consonance directory, that ends up creating duplication which is not desirable
-* the bootstrapper should install Java, Dockstore CLI, and the Consonance CLI
+* the bootstrapper should install Java, Dockstore CLI
-* "What is the AWS profile?" -> you don't need this, get rid of it
 * Consonance config.template includes hard-coded Consonance token, needs to be generated and written to .env file just like Beni does